CCI-Tools/cate/docs/source/user_manual/um_app.rst

 Overview
 ========

-**Cate User Interface** (Cate UI) provides to users access to the Cate software without any installation and configuration.
-Cate UI also provides some computational resources free of charge, however service capacities might be throttled depending on the number of concurrent users logged into the system.
+**Cate App** provides to users access to the Cate software without any installation and configuration.
+Cate App also provides some computational resources free of charge, however service capacities might be throttled depending on the number of concurrent users logged into the system.
 In the future, this will be the recommended way to use Cate for most users.

 .. warning::
-   The Cate UI is still in development.
+   The Cate App is still in development.
 A demo can be accessed at: https://cate-webui.brockmann-consult.de/.
    Currently, users will need to apply for access.

 It provides all the Cate CLI and almost all Cate Python API functionality through a interactive and user friendly interface and adds some unique imaging and visual data analysis features.

-The basic idea of Cate UI is to allow access all remote CCI data sources and calling all Cate operations through a consistent interface.
+The basic idea of Cate App is to allow access all remote CCI data sources and calling all Cate operations through a consistent interface.
 The results of opening a data source or applying an operations is usually an in-memory dataset representation - this is what Cate calls a *resource*.
 Usually, a resource refers to a (NetCDF/CF) dataset comprising one or more geo-physical variables, but a resource can virtually be of any (Python) data type.

-The Cate UI user interface basically comprises *panels*, *views*, and a *menu bar*:
+The Cate App user interface basically comprises *panels*, *views*, and a *menu bar*:

 .. _ui_initial: